ucrook/ucrook/README.md

 - 👋 Welcome to my GitHub profile!
 My name is Julio.

 - 👀 In my free time, I enjoy exploring the world of programming and technology as a hobbyist.
-     I have a particular interest in Python and Linux, and have spent many hours tinkering with various projects and tools in these areas.

 - 🌱 I have a particular interest in Python and Linux, and have spent many hours tinkering with various projects and tools in these areas.